Search This Blog

 Ilmenite

 fossickers trying to identify them.
 Ilmenite is reasonably common but not normally noticed.
-It occurs as cylindrical, metallic lumps, though why it is in this form I do not know .
+It occurs as cylindrical, metallic looking lumps, though why it is in this form I do not know .

 carnelian 3cm across